Exploratory Data Analysis (EDA) with Python: Discovering Insights Before You Predict

 Clustering and Segmentation - Use unsupervised learning techniques like K-means clustering to group similar data points.
 This helps identify subgroups and behavioral patterns within the dataset.

-Matplotlib & Seaborn – For creating insightful and aesthetic visualizations.
+Matplotlib & Seaborn – For creating both basic and advanced visualizations that are informative and aesthetically pleasing.

-NumPy & SciPy – For statistical calculations and numerical operations.
+NumPy & SciPy – For numerical operations, linear algebra, and statistical calculations.

-Scikit-learn – For more advanced techniques like clustering and dimensionality reduction.
+Scikit-learn – For implementing advanced techniques such as clustering, dimensionality reduction, and preprocessing.

-Sweetviz / Pandas-Profiling – For automated EDA reports that summarize data distributions, missing values, and correlations.
+Sweetviz / Pandas-Profiling – For automated EDA reports that quickly summarize distributions, correlations, missing values, and data quality issues.

 Now that we've walked through the concepts and techniques of EDA, it's time to get our hands dirty.
 In the next section, we’ll demonstrate these principles in action using Python and some real-world data.

-Exploratory Data Analysis on Titanic Dataset using Python
+Exploratory Data Analysis (EDA) on Titanic Dataset using Python

 1. Import Libraries and Load Data